User-Bird/Task/README.md

-# Tqsks - TP4 Angular
+# TaskBoard - TP4 Angular

 Vercel: [https://task-eta-kohl-26.vercel.app/dashboard]

-Note: The Vercel deployment is for UI demonstration only.
+The Vercel deployment is for UI demonstration only.
 Data loading requires the local json-server backend.

 ## Installation